Full-time: four years with 48-weeks industrial placement in Year 3; Part-time: five years

 The course is designed to equip you with the domains of knowledge and skills necessary for the retail industry.
 It provides an in-depth theoretical base to managing retail organisations, but also focuses on solving the day-to-day operational and strategic issues faced by a retail manager.
 There will be opportunities to meet with successful retail managers from industry and also opportunities to engage in client based projects which will allow you to relate theory to practice, along with the chance to study retail businesses at close quarters.

-As a Retail Management (Sandwich) (sandwich programme spec) student, you will have the opportunity to continue development in the absence of a formal learning environment by completing a 48-week work placement in industry in Year 3.
+As a Retail Management (Sandwich) (sandwich programme spec) student, you will have the opportunity to continue development in the absence of a formal learning environment by completing a 48-week work placement in industry.
 Please contact the course leader for more information.
+Your final year centres on a more strategic analysis of retail and your own personal and professional skill development.
+However, there is plenty of space for you to shape your own preferred study options, focussing on more general areas in management or more specific specialisms such as buying, fashion or marketing.

 The course gave me specific skills which meant I could apply for niche jobs where there is a demand for employees.